 During a recent discussion that I attended on socially engaged art, conducted during the run up to the next Open Engagement Conference (an international conference devoted to socially engaged art that will be held in my current city of Chicago, IL USA in 2017 and in Oakland, CA USA in 2016), points were raised that (1) socially engaged art has become a practice that is increasingly institutionalized and curricularized (there is a growing number of degree programs in the United States of America, Canada, the United Kingdom, and Australia), (2) many of the artists whose work could be described as “socially engaged” or “activist” do not directly identify with either term, and (3) socially engaged art is an artistic practice without much follow through either by the institution or artist (community engagement begins and ends with the project).
 As socially engaged art (sometimes known as art as public practice, politically engaged art, or activist art) becomes a larger part of artistic and exhibition practice internationally, it remains to be seen as to whether or not it is an art that is truly beneficial to the communities with which it engages.
 With these thoughts in mind, I want to add another piece to the discussion – which is how the issues that surround socially engaged art are currently in play within the Baltic States.

-This past winter and spring I conducted a pilot research project on socially engaged art in the Baltic States, wherein which I conducted semi-formal interviews with five contemporary arts organizations, two artist-run spaces, two artist-residencies, and one artist.1 I was especially interested in how socially engaged art is practiced in the Baltics: Do the artists and art organizations that create these works recognize them as socially engaged or do they prefer to not classify their output at all?
+This past winter and spring I conducted a pilot research project on socially engaged art in the Baltic States, wherein which I conducted semi-formal interviews with five contemporary arts organizations, two artist-run spaces, two artist-residencies, and one artist.((All research participants quoted or referenced in this article provided oral and/or written consent.
+Those that requested to have their names or the names of their organization(s) kept anonymous are noted when needed.))
+I was especially interested in how socially engaged art is practiced in the Baltics: Do the artists and art organizations that create these works recognize them as socially engaged or do they prefer to not classify their output at all?
 Is socially engaged art or art in the public sphere an artistic practice that has merit in the Baltics?
 Looking at the literature alone, there is a history of public art and art in the public sphere in the Baltics and broader Eastern Europe, as evidenced by the volume of work produced by scholars such as Bishop (2011, 2006), Bryzgel (2013, with Apostol 2014), Michelkevičė (2014), and Rounthwaite (2014), among others.
 While this research explores public, participatory, art in the public sphere, and, sometimes socially engaged art within the context of Eastern Europe – few focus on the Baltic States as a whole (examples include Bryzgel, 2013; Michelkevičė, 2014).

 During this pilot stage of my research, I found that, for the most part, there was not a lot of familiarity with the term “socially engaged” among my interviewees.
 There were some exceptions to this rule, such as one mentioned by a curator that I interviewed at the Center for Contemporary Art (CAC) in Vilnius.
 They spoke of a 2012 Goethe Institute Vilnius-funded multinational project on art and public engagement (“Going Public.
 On the Possibility of a Public Statement”), which included a workshop (“How to Say”) at CAC.
 They noted that the workshop, which was on art in the public sphere (another way that socially engaged art is commonly defined) explored how “artists can engage with the public sphere” and “how people of different backgrounds engage with the notion of the public sphere” (Interview, February 2015).
 According to my interviewee, the outcome of the workshop was that of a network of artists and institutions, but there was not much material produced other than a series of “public interventions”.
 The art produced was art in the public sphere, but it was not an art “for the public”.
 Instead it was “art in the public”.
 Ultimately, it did not create the type of work that art in public practice or socially engaged art can produce — art that American artist Pablo Helguera (2011) defines as containing the following elements: (1) long-term creative processes, (2) engaged listening, (3) placement of research into practice, and (4) connection with the audience’s and participants’ experiences.